hsiaosiyuan0/blog/posts/typescript/decorator.md

 }
 ```

-for tsc with the option `emitDecoratorMetadata` is turned on：
+for tsc with the option `emitDecoratorMetadata` is turned on, above code will be translated into：

 ```js
 import { Controller, Get } from '@nestjs/common';